 Change the 8th paragraph of 9.48.5.2 as follows (James):

-AP may schedule sector sounding for multiple STAs by RAW in a beacon interval using the RAW Parameter Set element with the RAW Type subfield equal(#1185) to Sounding RAW and the RAW Type Options subfield equal(#1185) to SST Sounding RAW (see 8.4.2.170a (RPS element)).
+AP may schedule sector sounding for multiple STAs by RAW in a beacon interval using the RAW Parameter Set element with the RAW Type subfield equal(#1185) to Sounding RAW and the RAW Type Options subfield equal(#1185) to Sector Sounding RAW (see 8.4.2.170a (RPS element)).
 During the Sounding RAW, non-AP STAs are prohibited to transmit but can elect to listen to the sector training for the entire RAW.
-This SSTSounding RAW may be scheduled as periodic or non-periodic.
+This Sector Sounding RAW may be scheduled as periodic or non-periodic.

 Change the 1st paragraph of 4.3.12b.6 as follows (James):

 The partition of the coverage area of a BSS into sectors, each containing a subset of stations, is called sectorization.
 This partitioning is generally achieved by the AP transmitting or receiving through a set of antennas or a set of synthesized antenna beams to cover different sectors of the BSS.
-Sectorization is applicable to long range outdoor networks containing a large number of stations and with overlapping BSSs with the goal of reducing medium contention or interference by limiting the number of stations within a sector and/or allowing spatial sharing among OBSS APs or STAs.
+Sectorization is applicable to long range outdoor networks containing a large number of stations and with overlapping BSSs with the goal of reducing medium contention or interference by limiting the number of stations within a sector and/or allowing spatial sharing among OBSS APs or OBSS STAs.
 Two types of sectorization operation(#Ed), group sectorization and TXOP-based sectorization, are described in this specification.

 Change the 1st paragraph of 8.6.24.2 (Matt):

 The AID Switch Request frame is an Action frame of category S1G.
-It is used to notify the responding STAs that the transmitting STA is changing its device characteristic defined in 8.4.2.170c (AID Request element).
-Also, it is used to request the Multicast AID from AP.(#14/0257r1, Ed) The Action field of the AID Switch Request frame contains the information shown in Table 8-388b (AID Switch Request frame action field format).
+A STA that is changing its device characteristic as defined in 8.4.2.170c (AID Request element) uses the frame to notify the frame’s recipient of the change and to request a Multicast ID from an AP.(#14/0257r1, Ed) The Action field of the AID Switch Request frame contains the information shown in Table 8-388b (AID Switch Request frame action field format).

 Change the 1st paragraph of 8.6.24.3 (Matt):

 The AID Switch Response frame is an Action frame of category S1G.
-It is sent by an AP in response to an AID Switch Request frame, or sent by the AP to the STA to instruct the non-AP STA to change the AID or the wakeup interval.
-Also, it is sent by an AP to assign the Multicast AID for the requesting STA.(#14/0257r1, Ed) The Action field of the AID Switch Response frame contains the information shown in Table 8-388c (AID Switch Response frame action field format).
+It is sent by an AP in response to an AID Switch Request frame, or sent by an AP to a non-AP STA to instruct the STA to change its AID or wakeup interval and it is sent by an AP to assign a Multicast AID to a requesting STA.(#14/0257r1, Ed) The Action field of the AID Switch Response frame contains the information shown in Table 8-388c (AID Switch Response frame action field format).

 Change the two subclause headings below as follows (Matt):

-8.6.26.2 Flow Suspend frame field
+8.6.26.2 Flow Suspend frame format

-8.6.26.3 Flow Resume frame field
+8.6.26.3 Flow Resume frame format

 Change the 6th paragraph of 8.8.4.2 as follows (Matt):